domschrei/mallob/README.md

 ### More Options

 All command-line options of mallob can be seen by executing mallob without any parameters or with the `-h` option.
+The exact options mallob uses, including all non-overridden default values, are printed out on program start at default verbosity.
 Here is some explanation for the most important ones:

 * `-c=<#clients>`: The amount of "external client" processes to simulate.
 When the provided scenario file is `path/to/file.txt`, then the program assumes the existence of separate scenario files `path/to/file.txt.0`, `path/to/file.txt.1`, ..., `path/to/file.txt.<#clients-1>`.
 Note that this number will be subtracted from the amount of actual worker processes within your program execution: `#processes = #workers + #clients`.
 * `-lbc=<#jobs-per-client>`: Simulates "leaky bucket clients": each client process will strive to have exactly `<#jobs-per-client>` jobs in the system at any given time.
 As long as the amount of active jobs of this client is lower than this number, the client will introduce new jobs as possible.
-In other words, the provided number is the amount of parallel _streams of jobs_ that each client wishes to be solved.
+In other words, the provided number is the amount of _streams of jobs_ that each client wishes to be solved in parallel.
 * `-v=<verbosity>`: How verbose the output should be. `-v=5` is generally the highest supported verbosity and will generate very large log files (including a report for every single P2P message).
 Verbosity values of 3 or 4 are more moderate.
 For outputting to log files only and not to stdout, use the `-q` (quiet) option.
 * `-t=<#threads>`: Each mallob process will run `<#threads>` worker threads for each active job.
 * `-l=<load-factor>`: A float `l ∈ (0, 1]` that determines which system load (i.e. the ratio `#busy-nodes / #nodes`) will be aimed at in the balancing computations.
 A load factor very close (or equal) to one may cause performance degradation due to job requests bouncing through the system without finding an empty node.
 A load factor close to zero will keep the majority of processes idle.
 In single instance solving mode, this number is automatically set to 1.